 First, consider the level of damage.
-If your home has l-shaped cracks where the foundation “steps down” to follow a curved slope, your foundation may experience shrinkage.
-Cracks where masonry joins or horizontal cracks larger than 1/4-inch may also indicate serious damage.
+If your home has L-shaped cracks where the foundation “steps down” to follow a curved slope, your foundation may experience shrinkage.
+Cracks where the masonry joins or horizontal cracks larger than 1/4-inch may also indicate severe damage.

-In either case, a structural engineer can provide an educated assessment on what needs to be repaired, giving you an estimate of how much it’ll cost.
+A structural engineer can provide an educated assessment of the necessary repairs and give you an estimate of how much it’ll cost.
 In some cases, going ahead with the repairs may help ease potential buyers’ fears, as you’ve already done the hard work and completed the repairs.

 Option 2: Sell As-Is

-If you simply can’t or won’t pay thousands of dollars to repair the foundation damage, you’ll have to lower your asking price so the buyer can make repairs.
+If you simply can’t or won’t pay thousands of dollars to repair the foundation damage, your home’s value will decrease, and you’ll have to lower your asking price so the buyer can make repairs.